 1) Accept it’s never going to be the perfect time

 This applies both macroscopically – you’ll never feel clever enough or as though you have the big expanse of time you want or that you’re really ready – and microscopically – the kids will always be loud (no really, how are they so loud?), the house will always need tidying, you’ll always be in crippling debt to a university degree that hasn’t been all that useful after all, and there’s always another Netflix series to watch (for research, natch).

 None of this is ever going away, so it doesn’t matter if you deal with it in 45 minutes after you’ve looked at your work in progress or right this second.
-Opt for the former.
+Opt for the former and fit writing into your life!
 MORE: 7 Ways To Find More Time To Write

 2) Death to Twitter!